 For our Intensive English Program (IEP), students have the opportunity to take part in our Conversation Partner Program.
 In this program, they will be matched with a English-speaking UWM student.
 This is a great opportunity to improve English speaking skills and meet new people.

-Students in our Intensive English Program also have the opportunity to explore Milwaukee by participating in our field trips.
+ELA students also have the opportunity to explore Milwaukee by participating in our field trips.
 We usually host two to three field trips for each session that we have: Spring, Summer, and Fall.
 This allows students to have some fun, get to know fellow students in their program, and learn more about Milwaukee and the surrounding community all while working on their English speaking skills.